This healthy salad dressing recipe is quick, easy and nutritious. It is creamy and rich, even though it is vegan and does not contain dairy.

 Creamy Balsamic Dressing Recipe

-- Add all ingredients to your food processor or blender and blend until completely smooth – roughly 2 to 3 minutes.
+- Add all ingredients to your food processor or high speed blender and blend until completely smooth – roughly 2 to 3 minutes.

 Disclaimer: This recipe post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission (at no extra cost to you).
 This helps support me so that I can continue to put out high quality, free recipes for you guys!
 Thank you 😁🙌